SLKone/SLKone.github.io/AI-Positioning.md

 Rule of thumb: the more the work runs on human trust and judgment, the lighter the AI touch.

+## 7A.
+AI Copy Test

+Before any page ships, test every AI reference against these questions:

+1. **Outcome:** What business result is the reader trying to improve: revenue, margin, cost, cash, throughput, quality, speed, risk, or valuation?
+2. **Mechanism:** What part of the work changes: forecasting, pricing, data cleanup, diligence analysis, workflow automation, reporting, planning, routing, inventory, collections, or model validation?
+3. **Proof:** Which case study, existing metric, or defensible experience supports the claim?
+If none exists, make the claim narrower.
+4. **Ownership:** What does the client keep: model, dashboard, workflow, process, playbook, training, or operating cadence?
+5. **Honesty:** Where does judgment beat the model?
+State that plainly on Light pages and in regulated or people-heavy work.

+If the sentence only says "AI where it earns its place," it is not done.

 ## 8. Front Doors

 - **Business value assessment.** A focused, paid engagement on one part of the business (or one portfolio company) that identifies where the value is and how we would capture it.
 This is a business diagnostic, not an "AI discovery."
 AI may or may not be part of the answer.